melanieshimano/comparing-baltimore-miami-teenage-birthrate-lowincome-parents/README.md

 - The findings above show us that, on average, teenage birth rates of females from low-income families tend to be higher in Baltimore, MD than in Miami, FL.
 - The mean and maximum teen birth rates in Baltimore were higher than in Miami.
 - The areas with the top 5 highest average teen birth rates were higher than the top 5 areas in Miami.
+-Additional data on specific income levels of families in neighborhoods would be helpful.